 Recently Japan, China, and Singapore launched competing LNG pricing indexes.
 These are part of long-term strategies that aim to both increase the transparency and efficiency of gas pricing, and to include various trades in financial instruments.
 Such market-index strategies must include 'a regulatory environment that assures equal third-party access to natural gas infrastructure (pipelines, regasification facilities, storage, etc)'.
 The US Energy Information Administration ('EIA') sees a better chance for success in Japan over the long-term because China's gas prices are over-regulated and Singapore has limited storage infrastructure as a hub.
-Li and Reshetova agree with the EIA that a the West Australian coast.
-Onshore gas projects were added in 2012: see Kraal, 'Overview of Primary Documents' (n 22) 12, 15.
+Shi, Li and Reshetova agree with the EIA that a

+26 'Government Response' (n 11).

-24 Kraal, 'Overview of Primary Documents' (n 22).
+Kraal, 'Overview of Primary Documents' (n 22).
 Income tax assessment is covered by the Income Tax Assessment Act 1936 (Cth) and the Income Tax Assessment Act 1997 (Cth).
 Differences between the PRRT and income tax include: income tax allows a deduction only for depreciation on capital, while the PRRT expenses capital outlays; and income tax allows a deduction for debt interest but debt interest is not deductible for the PRRT.

-25 Kraal, 'Review of Australia's PRRT' (n 9) 325.
+Kraal, 'Review of Australia's PRRT' (n 9) 325.